-where the integrals $\beta_f(A) := \int_G f(g)\beta_g(A)\, dg$ exist in the weak topology (\cite[Lemma~7.5.1]{Pe89}).
 In the case that $\cM=\cA''$ for some concrete $C^*$-algebra $\cA$ invariant with respect to ~$G$, it is unfortunately possible that $\cA\cap\cM_c=\C\1$.
 Moreover, in general only the representations of $\cM_c$ which are the restrictions of normal representations of $\cM$ will extend from $\cM_c$ to $\cM$ to produce representations on $\cA$.
 Thus the $C^*$-dynamical system $(\cM_c,G, \beta)$ is not a good vehicle to study the general covariant representations of $(\cA,G, \beta)$. \end{rem}